 In 2009, Twisted Pictures and Lionsgate bought the rights to the title but instead of Twisted (the makers of the Saw franchise), Bulgaria-based Nu Image (the company behind Isaac Florentine and Scott Adkins’ action packed films) assisted Lionsgate with a new film in the saga.
 However, a new concept was thought up: a real sequel to the original 1974 film.
 Production of Texas Chainsaw 3D took place in Louisiana and begins literally minutes after the escape of Sally Hardesty.
 The Sawyer family is confronted by a band of locals despite the sheriff promising Leatherface, or Jed Sawyer, a fair trial.
 The locals burn the house down and all are dead except a baby who is raised by two of the locals.
 Years later, the now grown-up Heather is given an inheritance with a bit of a surprise in the basement.
 Newcomer Dan Yeager played the now elder Leatherface as someone who was challenged to someone who is so close to his family that he will kill anyone who crosses him.
 The film did well at the box office despite mixed reactions and the single worst line in horror films (“Get him cuz!”)
 The upside is that Gunnar Hansen, John Dugan, Bill Moseley, and Marilyn Burns all made pivotal cameos in the film.

 Which brings us to 2016, when an official prequel to the 1974 will be unleashed.
 It must be mentioned that the original creators Tobe Hooper and Kim Henkel have served as executive producers of the saga since the 2003 remake.
 The new film, Leatherface, revolves around a group of teen escapees from a mental asylum and kidnap a nurse.
 The group is pursued by a deranged lawman but it will soon get worse when one of the escapees will meet his destiny as Leatherface.
-Stephen Dorff, Lili Taylor, James Bloor, and Sam Strike all star in the soon to be released film.
+Stephen Dorff, Lili Taylor, James Bloor, and Sam Strike all star in the film, coming to theaters on October 20, 2017.